 The last item on the list was one of the best decisions I have ever made.
 I did for two main reasons:

 1. To save time.
 The average person spends 120 minutes a day on social media.
 Or at least, that's according to self-reported data which is almost definitely on the low side.
-Even so, I could read 120 pages or write 200 words in that time - far more important.
+Even so, I could read 120 pages in that time - far more important.
 Yes, I'm a fast reader and a slow writer.
-It takes me 8 hours to write a blog post and I can't afford to waste a minute tweeting about it.

 2. To preserve my ability to focus and do deep work.
 This was a huge motivator.
 I had long felt the tangible impact on my concentration.
 Keeping my brain running at the highest level is my priority and feeling like a junkie who craves the next notification was unhelpful.
 I need to be able to focus on difficult tasks for long periods of time, without wanting to check Facebook.
-On a number of occasions, I have seen people working on a computer in the university library, whilst watching Youtube videos on a laptop beside them.
+On a number of occasions, I have seen people working on a computer in the library, whilst watching Youtube videos on a laptop beside them.
 This is mindboggling.
 How could anyone focus on both at once?
-Heck, I often forget to breathe when I'm writing.

 Here's a wonderful quote from Mihaly Csikszentmihalyi which is relevant:

 “Most of us spend many hours each week watching celebrated athletes playing in enormous stadiums.
 Instead of making music, we listen to platinum records cut by millionaire musicians.
 Instead of making art, we go to admire paintings that brought in the highest bids at the latest auction.
 We do not run risks acting on our beliefs, but occupy hours each day watching actors who pretend to have adventures, engaged in mock-meaningful action.